 Customer Reviews

-The best to date5
+The best to date

 In my opinion this is the best Advance Wars to date.
 They changed how CO's work and their powers to add more balance to the game.
 This is also the first Advance Wars with a story that keeps you entertained.
 Definatly buy this if you enjoyed any of the past games or if you are interested in the series.